Marriage-Pact/FullSpeedVStack/README.md

 - 🔍 **Built-in Search**: Integrated search functionality
 - 📍 **Scroll Control**: Programmatic scrolling with animation support
 - 🔀 **Flexible**: Both collection view and table view implementations

+## Real World Usage
+This package is used in Checkmate, an app that peaked with 250,000+ unique users and a rank of #12 in Social Networking.

 ## Installation